Email Marketing

 The short answer, in my opinion, is “no.”

 Don’t get me wrong.
 I love social media.
-And, while Social media has a number of advantages over email marketing, it also has plenty of disadvantages.
+While Social media has several advantages over email marketing, it also has many disadvantages.

-For example, if you say the wrong thing at the wrong time, it can have a devastating effect on your business.
+For example, saying the wrong thing at the wrong time on social media can devastate your business.

-Social media marketing can also get pretty pricey when you add in the costs of management tools like Later, Buffer, Hootsuite, and the like, and paid advertising which is really a must if you want your audience to see your posts given today’s algorithms.
-In reality, every year social media marketing is becoming more expensive and less effective.
+Social media marketing can also get pretty pricey when you add in the costs of management tools like Later, Buffer, HootSuite, and the like, and paid advertising, which is a must if you want your audience to see your posts, given today’s algorithms.
+Social media marketing is becoming more expensive and less effective every year.

-And finally, I think it’s important to keep in mind that you own your email contact list.
-Once given permission to do so, you can always reach out to those folks, until you’re asked not to by them unsubscribing or opting-out.
+And finally, I think it’s important to remember that you own your email contact list.
+Once permitted, you can always reach out to those folks unless asked not to via an unsubscribe request.

-If Facebook or Twitter goes away (I know, I know; not likely.
-Still; bear with me), so goes your social contacts.
+If Facebook or Twitter goes away, so goes your social contacts.

 Authenticity is a concept that can help you connect with your audience on a more fundamental level, but it’s not as easy as it may sound.

-• You should be prepared to tailor your marketing messages to your core audience without dismissing potential engagement from others outside that core.
+• Prepare to tailor your marketing messages to your core audience without dismissing potential engagement from others outside that core.

 • Balance sincerity while also meeting lead generation or sales goals.

-Most of the brands we love aren’t all that different from the others out there.
-Being authentic doesn’t mean being different.
-To gain that loyalty, connection, and trust, we simply need to be true to ourselves.
+Most brands we love aren’t all that different from the others out there.
+But being authentic doesn’t mean being different.
+We must be true to ourselves to gain that loyalty, connection, and trust.

-Delivering authenticity in your email content will complement all of your content marketing efforts, make your organization shine, and show your core audience exactly who you are.
+Delivering authenticity in your email content will complement your content marketing efforts, make your organization shine, and show your core audience precisely who you are.

-You know how you get fifteen emails a day from that clothing brand store and each and every one contains almost an exact replica of a discount sale as the last?
+You know how you get fifteen emails daily from that clothing brand store, and each one contains almost a replica of a discount sale as the last?
 Those go right into your trash file, don’t they?

-If you’re going to email your audience on a regular basis, be sure to send them something of value.
+If you will email your audience regularly, be sure to send them something of value.

 Yes, you certainly can (and should!) share promotions!

-And, give them a little something extra.
-Share a few posts (if they are valuable, relevant, and useful) from your blog.
+And give them a little something extra.
+Share a few posts (if they are valuable, relevant, and practical) from your blog.
 Talk about what’s happening in your company.
 Teach them something about how to use your products or services.
 You get the picture: give them a reason to open your emails every time they hit their inbox.

 A study by Experian found that personalized emails deliver 6x higher transaction rates!

-Personalizing your emails is a great step toward targeting your customer more effectively.
+Personalizing your emails is an excellent step toward targeting your customers more effectively.

 Email personalization means targeting your email campaigns to specific subscribers by using the data and information you have about them.

-Here are x ways to personalize your email marketing campaigns:
+The following are three ways to personalize your email marketing campaigns:

-• Include content in the email that is based on a subscriber’s gender, location, or other things you know about them such as their birth date.
+• Include content in the email based on a subscriber’s age, location, or other things you know about them, such as their gender pronoun preference or entertainment interests.

-• Segment your emails and use that information to create custom content to send to those smaller, more intimate lists.
-For example, one property management company that I worked with here in Costa Rica segmented their audience by Spanish and English speakers and we sent our email campaigns and promotions accordingly.
+• Segment your emails and use that information to create custom content to send to those smaller, more personal lists.
+For example, one property management company I worked with in Costa Rica segmented its audience by Spanish and English speakers and location.
+We sent our email campaigns and promotions accordingly.